-Information technology have been an integral part of our life for a long time already; and making them accessible for as many people as possible is a must.
-The accessibility we are talking about here refers to adding the features that make a website, an application or an operational system usable for people with disabilities.
+Information technology has been an integral part of our life for a long time already; and making them accessible for as many people as possible is a must.
+The accessibility we are talking about here refers to adding the features that make a website, an application or an operating system usable for people with disabilities.

 Along with development, there is testing as well.
 We met with an engineer from our QA department – to find out the details about accessibility testing.